 Before we begin to explore how to recover from burnout, let’s take a moment to quickly discuss what the word means.

 Burnout is a term that first appeared in the early 1970s to describe a series of mental and physical symptoms that result from prolonged exposure to occupational stress.
-Burnout is characterized by physical and mental exhaustion, diminished motivation, and a sense of being overwhelmed.
+Additionally, it’s characterized by physical and mental exhaustion, diminished motivation, and a sense of being overwhelmed.

 Burnout is not a mental health condition, but many of the signs, symptoms, and effects of burnout are similar to those of anxiety, depression, and other mental health concerns.